ColinKennedy/nvim2/README_8.md

 Usually not but sometimes when I press use \`:.cc\` to go do the selected QuickFix line, (n)vim switches the terminal buffer to that QuickFix line, not the file buffer.
 This is never what I want to have happen.
 Is there a way to have (n)vim choose the file buffer, instead?
 ```

+Make toggleterm work per-tab - https://github.com/akinsho/toggleterm.nvim/issues/452

+• Added preliminary support for the `workspace/didChangeWatchedFiles` capability
+  to the LSP client to notify servers of file changes on disk.
+The feature is
+  disabled by default and can be enabled by setting the
+  `workspace.didChangeWatchedFiles.dynamicRegistration=true` capability.